June 25

 The Anolon Nouvelle Copper nonstick skillet pan is one of the best deals around.
 It's made of hard anodized cast aluminum attached to a base with an aluminum-copper-aluminum construction encapsulated in induction compatible stainless steel.
 The base has an astonishing 4mm of aluminum and just over a half-centimeter (0.6mm) of copper in the center.
 And with a cast aluminum body, the heat-spreading continues all throughout the pan.

 This pan's only drawback is its shape (and this may not be a drawback to you): it's got long sides and a fairly small cooking surface relative to its size.
-Other than that, this is a great, great pan.
+Other than that, this is a great pan.

 Features: